 Emilio Vargas Vite

-Emilio Vargas Vite is a Data and Systems Analyst at CSforALL.
-His work focuses on developing tools that build our awareness and capacity to achieve CSforALL.
+Emilio Vargas Vite is a Technical Product Manager at CSforALL.
+He focuses on developing tools that build our awareness and capacity to achieve CSforALL.
 Emilio is a recent graduate from Carnegie Mellon University where he studied Cognitive Science, specializing in modeling human learning and designing technologies to support it.
 At CMU he also co-authored published Ed Tech research with an XPrize finalist team and developed websites for an education startup.
 He also previously interned at an educational video games company developing assessments based on in-game player behaviors.

-Lou Vaval is a Research Fellow at CSforALL.
+Lou Vaval is a Research Associate at CSforALL.
 In this role, Lou is instrumental in supporting the research and evaluation plans for programs at CSforALL.